Jacky Jakoba

-Sedney "Jacky" Jakoba (25 September 1961 – 17 December 2022) was a Curaçao-Dutch baseball player.
+Sedney Jakoba (25 September 1961 – 17 December 2022) was a Curaçaoan baseball player who played for the Netherlands national team in international tournaments, including the 1988 Summer Olympics.
+He holds the single-season home run record in the Dutch Honkbal Hoofdklasse, hitting 24 home runs in 1984.

 Biography

 Club career

-Jakoba played with Quick in Amersfoort from 1982-1983.
-In 1983, he hit 13 homeruns for this club in one season, improving the Dutch record, held by Hudson John, with 12.
-From 1984 to 1987, he played with Neptunus in Rotterdam.
-In the 1984 season, he hit 24 homeruns, which is as of 2022 still Dutch national record.
+Jakoba played with Quick Amersfoort from 1982–1983.
+In 1983, he hit 13 home runs for this club in one season, besting the Dutch record previously held by Hudson John with 12.
+From 1984 to 1987, Jakoba played with Neptunus in Rotterdam.
+In 1984, he hit 24 home runs, which is still Dutch league's single-season record, as of the end of the 2025 season.
 In 1988, he played with Almere Giants and in 1989 he signed a contract with Haarlem Nicols, but didn't play during the season.
 He played in Belgium with Antwerp Eagles.
 In 1990 he returned to the Netherlands and played with Sparta-Feyenoord in Rotterdam that season.
 In 1991 he played with SV ADO and in 1992 with Quick in Amersfoort.

 National team

-Between 1984 and 1991 he was a member of the Netherlands national baseball team and played 84 matches.
+Between 1984 and 1991, Jakoba was a member of the Netherlands national baseball team and played 84 matches.
 He made his debut at the 1984 Haarlem Baseball Week.
-He played with the national team three European Championships, four World Championships and played at the 1988 Summer Olympics.
+He played with the national team in three European Championships, four World Championships, and the 1988 Summer Olympics.
 He further played three editions of the Haarlem Baseball Week and three World Port Tournaments.
 He became European champion in 1985 and 1987.